 Next came Pacific Surfliner 562 heading to San Diego.
 This train is one of my usual weekend rides to Oceanside to ride Metrolink on my Weekend Daily Passes.

-Next along northbound was Pacific Surfliner 563 heading to Los Angeles.
+Next along was Pacific Surfliner 563 heading north to Los Angeles.

-I was enjoying this jogger as Metrolink 661 was approaching my photo location.
+I was enjoying this jogger as Metrolink 661 was approaching.

-Next along was Metrolink 661 for Los Angeles.
-I also got to watch the kayakers and was enjoying them.
+Metrolink 661 for Los Angeles.
+I also enjoyed watching the kayakers.

-That was until the kayakers had problems returning to the shore.
+That was until they had problems returning to the shore.

-Pacific Surfliner 564 with Victor aboard working went by my photo location next on the way to San Diego.
+Pacific Surfliner 564, with Victor aboard working, passed my photo location on the way to San Diego.

 Pacific Surfliner 567 heading to Los Angeles.

-Now Pacific Surfliner 566 would be next so I kept a keen eye out north.
+Now Pacific Surfliner 566 would be next so I kept a keen eye to the north.

 I spotted the headlight of Pacific Surfliner 566 coming my way.

-Pacific Surfliner 566 with Amtrak 42 the Veteran Unit came through Califia Beach at San Clemente State Beach.
-I drove back to Santa Ana and enjoyed some TV before my first train ride of the day.
+Pacific Surfliner 566 with Amtrak P42DC 42, the Veterans Unit, came through Califia Beach at San Clemente State Beach.
+I drove back to Santa Ana and enjoyed some television before my first train ride of the day.